-The Company has formulated a vigil mechanism/whistle Blower Policy.
-This has provided amechanism for Directors and employees of the Company and other person dealing with theCompany to Report to the Chairman of the Audit committee any instance of unethicalbehaviour actual or suspected fraud or violation of theCompanys Code of Conduct.
+The Company promotes ethical behavior in all its business activities and in line withthe best governance practices your Company has formulated a system i.e. vigil mechanism/whistle blower policy through which Directors and employees of the Company and otherperson dealing with the Company may report to the Chairman of the Audit committee anyinstance of unethical behavior actual or suspected fraud or violation of theCompanys Code of Conduct.
 The details of the Vigil Mechanism and Whistle BlowerPolicy are given in the Corporate Governance Report and also posted on the website of theCompany.

-The extract of Annual Return as on March 31 2017 in the prescribed Form No. MGT-9pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of the Companies(Management and Administration) Rules 2014 is attached as Annexure - III to thisReport.
+The extract of Annual Return as on March 31 2019 in the prescribed Form No. MGT-9pursuant to Section 92(3) of the Companies Act 2013 read with Rule 12(1) of the Companies(Management and Administration) Rules 2014 is attached as Annexure - III to thisReport.

 Pursuant to provisions of Section 134 of the Companies Act 2013 read with Rule 8(3) ofthe Companies (Accounts) Rules 2014 the details of Conservation of Energy TechnologyAbsorption Foreign Exchange Earnings and Outgo are attached as Annexure IVto this Report.

 The information required under Section 197(12) of the Act with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are providedin this Annual Report as Annexure V.

 The particulars of employees required to be furnished pursuant to Section 197(12) ofthe Companies Act 2013 read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of Management Personnel) Rules 2014 forms part of this Annual Report.

-As unfortunately your Company has been continuously incurring losses during last 5years the conditions contain in Section 135 of Companies Act 2013 are no moreapplicable.
+As unfortunately your Company has been continuously incurring losses during last 5years the conditions contained in Section 135 of Companies Act 2013 are no moreapplicable.
 Hence there is norequirement with respect to compliance of the said section135.

 | ||PSL LIMITED |

-| ||Managing Director |
+| ||Undergoing Corporate |

-| ||Director |
+| ||Process |

 |Place: Mumbai || |